MotusWTS/Motus-community-scripts/contribution_instructions.md

 Motus know what you are contributing.
 Once received, Motus will push your contribution to the main repository so that others can benefit from your code.

-**Note:** If you previously forked the Motus repository to make earlier changes and are now making new changes later, you should keep your fork current in case others have made changes in the interim to the repository.

 ## Resources